-- All-source intelligence analysis employed to anticipate and respond to emerging threats.
-LLNL analysts work in multidisciplinary teams to analyze and evaluate technologies, applying their subject matter expertise and modeling tools. - Advanced modeling and simulation tools-used to quickly evaluate and improve potential mission concepts.
-The Laboratory's scientists and engineers use commercially available, open-source, and customwritten codes to understand the performance of technologies such as sensors, satellites, and system architectures. - Novel hardware-deployed to meet mission requirements with application to small satellite platforms, as well as physics-based modeling and simulation of distributed space operations.
+All-source intelligence analysis- employed to anticipate and respond to emerging threats.
+LLNL analysts work in multidisciplinary teams to analyze and evaluate technologies, applying their subject matter expertise and modeling tools.

+Advanced modeling and simulation tools-used to quickly evaluate and improve potential mission concepts.
+The Laboratory's scientists and engineers use commercially available, open-source, and custom- written codes to understand the performance of technologies such as sensors, satellites, and system architectures.

+Novel hardware-deployed to meet mission requirements with application to small satellite platforms, as well as physics-based modeling and simulation of distributed space operations.
 Small satellite platforms have multiple virtues, including resiliency, faster technology refresh, and lower risk.
-In addition, constellations of small satellites offer a pathway towards high-cadence observations, which represents a potential game-changing capability for both space domain awareness and intelligence, surveillance, and reconnaissance (ISR) missions.
+In addition, constellations of small satellites offer a pathway towards high-cadence observations, which represents a potential game-changing capability for missions in: space situational awareness; intelligence, surveillance, and reconnaissance; and missile tracking.